cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 The choice of tests statistic is, however, very important.
 Ideally a good test statistic should return different values for likely outcomes as compared to unlikely outcomes.

-As it turns out, in many situations, extremely useful test statistics, and sometimes optimal ones, can be constructed from the likelihood function itself.
+In many situations, extremely useful test statistics, sometimes optimal ones, can be constructed from the likelihood function itself.

 ### Rejecting a model